Clockwork-Critter/Critter-Corner/content/Resources/Trans-Resources.md

 *   [How To Prep Your House Before Having Surgery](https://www.lelaburris.com/prep-house-surgery/)

-    * Provides instructions for care of trans masculine people after top surgery.
+    * Provides instructions for care of people after a surgery of any kind.

 ## Funding Resources
 --------------------------------------------------------------------------------------------